piyushh-11/Internship-Updates/README.md

 # GitHub Internship Notifier for Discord

-A Python script that monitors GitHub repositories for new internship postings and sends Discord notifications when updates are detected.
-This tool specifically watches for new commits in internship repositories and alerts you immediately so you don't miss any opportunities!
+A Python script that monitors GitHub repositories for new internship job postings and sends Discord notifications when new opportunities are found.
+This tool specifically parses job tables in README.md files and alerts you immediately when new internships are posted so you don't miss any opportunities!

 ## 🎯 Features

+- **Job Table Parsing**: Parses markdown job tables from README.md files
-- **Real-time Monitoring**: Checks for new commits every 10 minutes
+- **Real-time Monitoring**: Checks for new job postings every 10 minutes
-- **Discord Notifications**: Sends formatted messages to your Discord channel
+- **Discord Notifications**: Sends formatted messages with job details to your Discord channel
-- **State Management**: Tracks processed commits to avoid duplicates
+- **State Management**: Tracks processed jobs to avoid duplicates
+- **Smart Deduplication**: Creates unique job IDs based on company, role, and location
 - **Error Handling**: Robust error handling and retry mechanisms
 - **Easy Setup**: Automated setup script included